 A Painful Armpit Lump may be Caused by Shaving or Deodorant

 Although a painful armpit lump may have many causes there may be a very simple explanation for your condition.
 According to Evanston Northwestern Healthcare,

 “Cysts and infections on the surface of the skin of the armpit may be caused by shaving or use of antiperspirants (as opposed to deodorants).
-This occurs most frequently in adolescents just beginning to shave.
+This occurs most frequently in adolescents just beginning to shave, make sure they know how to prevent ingrown hairs.
 Abscesses under the skin may also produce large, painful lumps in the armpit.”

 When Your Painful Armpit Lump is Lymphadenitis

 Lymphadenitis is the medical term for swollen lymph glands and may mean you have an infection.
 So if your symptoms also include other common cold-like symptoms then this is a likely probability.
 Streptococcus and Staphylococcus bacteria are the most common causes of lymphadenitis, but viruses, protozoa, rickettsiae, fungi, and the tuberculosis bacillus can also infect the lymph nodes.
 You will need to see a doctor to run lab tests to determine if this is the cause of your painful underarm lump.
 The most significant test is a white blood cell count (WBC) and a blood culture to identify the organism.
 A high number of immature white blood cells means you have a bacterial infection.
 In some cases, the doctor may order a biopsy of the lymph node.
 If you have lymphadenitis and choose to visit a medical doctor he or she will most likely prescribe medications and may include antibiotics.

 According to Quest Health Library,